Backup Infrastructure for Replication

 - [Optional] WAN accelerators

-WAN accelerators are optional components in the replication infrastructure.
+WAN accelerators are optional components in the backup infrastructure for replication.
 You can use WAN accelerators if you replicate VMs over a slow connection or over WAN.

-In the replication process, WAN accelerators are responsible for global data caching and deduplication.
+In the replication process, WAN accelerators are responsible for global data caching.
 To use WAN acceleration, you must deploy two WAN accelerators in the following manner:

-- The source WAN accelerator must be deployed in the source side, close to the source host or off-host backup proxy running the source Veeam Data Mover.
+- The source WAN accelerator must be deployed in the source side, close to the source host or off-host backup proxy.

-- The target WAN accelerator must be deployed in the target side, close to the target host running the target Veeam Data Mover.
+- The target WAN accelerator must be deployed in the target side, close to the target host.